 I would like to read books by the beach.
 In this exercise, in our mind, we eliminate waste.
 As you progress, you can bring Lean thinking to the physical world.

-What do we need to read by the beach?
+What do we need in order to read by the beach?

 - Comfortable chair

 - A place to eat, bathe and sleep that is close to the beach

 What we don’t need in order to read by the beach and will remove from our workspace.

 - A house in the suburbs close to the old career

 - Hawaii (the Bahamas will do just fine)